hiro-9999/blog/.Android/kotlin/Groovy.md

 Some languages allow you such freedom that you can create a DSL inside the language.
 For example, Groovy and Scala allow you to override the math symbols (+, -, etc.).
 The other freedoms of these languages (optional parentheses and semicolons) allow for DSL-like interfaces.
 We call these DSL-like interfaces fluent interfaces.
 You can also create fluent interfaces in Java and other languages.
 The following sections discuss building a DSL with Groovy.

-Modern Programming Made Easy Using Java, Scala, Groovy, and JavaScript by Adam L. Davis (z-lib.org).pdf
+### Modern Programming Made Easy Using Java, Scala, Groovy, and JavaScript by Adam L. Davis (z-lib.org).pdf
+UX: User experience.
+The total experience of using an application
+UI: User interface.
+The web page or graphical interface used by the user
+KISS: Keep it simple, stupid.
+An overall design concept
+RWD: Responsive Web Design (an approach to web design allowing web pages to render in many different devices)

 # Java Groovy Scala
 In Java, the compiler is called javac; in Groovy it is groovyc; and it is scalac in Scala (see a trend here?).
 All three of these languages can be compiled to bytecode and run on the JVM.